Avon Lake Gifted Program

 Philosophy

-Boy Looking Through Magnifying GlassThe mission of the Avon Lake City Schools, a District committed to personalized educational excellence, is to challenge students and develop their individual goals through community partnerships, resources, and technology, which will produce responsible, compassionate citizens.
 In the Educational Program for Academically Talented, intellectually able students follow a curriculum that attempts to achieve this goal.
 The students experience activities and programs that develop and challenge their abilities to think critically.
 The program focus is one of rigor and relevance, which will prepare students to face the challenges of the 21st Century.

 Identification

 Screening - Students are screened in Grades 2 and 5 using the InView test of cognitive abilities.
-Students in grades 2-8 are screened in Math and Reading using the Measure of Academic Performance (MAPs).
+Students in grades 2-8 are screened in Math and Reading using the Measure of Academic Performance (MAP).

-Referral - Students can be referred for assessment by parents, teachers, or students in September and April (twice yearly).
+Referral - Students can be referred for assessment by parents, teachers, or students in October and April (twice yearly).
 Referral forms are available in the office of each building and online.

-Assurances - The District meets the ODE requirements for evaluation of students who are culturally diverse, economically disadvantaged, students with physical and sensory disabilities and students who have limited English proficiency.
+are culturally diverse, economically disadvantaged, students with physical and sensory disabilities and students who have limited English proficiency.
 The District identifies using only state-approved tests which are administered by trained personnel.

 Acceleration - The District has a state-approved plan in place.